Where are the muscular women in the body positive movement?

 The body positive movement encourages overweight and obese women to love their bodies just as they are, rather than work them at the gym to get fitter and more toned (dare I say muscular?)

-She encourages women to celebrate their stretch marks and other common elements that go with a plus-size body; there is no mention of muscles or replacing jiggly legs with sculpted strong legs.
+They encourage women to celebrate their plus size body; there is no mention of muscles or replacing jiggly legs with sculpted strong legs.

-Where are the muscular women in their bikinis, the ones built like Serena Williams and Ronda Rousy?
-I name these two athletes because nearly everyone knows what they look like.
+Where are the muscular women in their bikinis, the ones built like Serena Williams and Ronda Rousey?

-But there are many other women out there with stunning muscle development, ranging from physique contest competitors to CrossFit enthusiasts to competitive rowers or powerlifters to just your local gym rat who loves the look of muscles and wants to have a lot of body strength.
+There are many women with stunning muscle development, ranging from physique contest competitors to CrossFit enthusiasts to competitive rowers or powerlifters to just your local gym rat who loves the look of muscles and wants to have a lot of body strength.

-Where do muscular women (who often, but not always, have small waistlines) fit in on the continuum that’s been defined by the body positive movement?
+Where do muscular women fit in on the continuum that’s been defined by the body positive movement?

 When a woman is muscled, this look is also referred to as buff or ripped, and it, too, is on a continuum: